 English 402: Advanced Creative Writing: Fiction

-In this course, you will deepen their ability to write and revise short stories.
+In this course, you will deepen your ability to write and revise short stories.
 You are expected to have a firm grasp of the basic elements of fiction—plot, character, structure, point of view, timeline, setting, and tone—and a nascent understanding of your writerly identity.
-You may have begun to think about what role your fiction might play in shaping our understanding of the world.
-With that in mind, more of the responsibility for the success of the class is shifted onto you, the student.
-We workshop near-weekly and read, write, and revise heavily.
-We adopt four literary journals as class texts, which the class discusses in an online forum.
 At the same time, the lessons of Fiction 101 bear repeating in this class: reading makes writers; participation in workshop benefits the reader as much as the writer; the art of revision distinguishes the advanced writer from the beginner.
 We read cranky yet indispensable authorities on the craft of writing such as John Gardner, Jerome Stern, and Madison Smartt Bell.
 We adopt four literary journals as class texts, which the class discusses in an online forum.
 Most importantly, we workshop near-weekly and read, write, and revise like mad.

 English 403: Advanced Creative Writing: Poetry